 19 Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness,20 Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies,21 Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.22 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith,23 Meekness, temperance: against such there is no law.
 (Galatians 5: 19-23, New International Version)

-To return to my original point, a person can be a generally happy person, but not have joy.
-This is why many people may have a job they love, a great home life and family, and very stable relationships, and yet feel like life is a daily struggle.
-When you are happy without having the joy that only comes from God, you feel like you’re walking through life while wading through thick mud.
-You’re heading in the direction that you want to go but it is exhausting.
-People who are happy but lack God given joy are thankful for what they have, and generally happy, but go through life always feeling stressed out and overwhelmed.
-Happiness comes from external sources, joy comes from internal sources.
-Happiness comes and goes, joy is constant regardless of what your circumstances are.
-Without that charis, which is that Grace of God applied to your life, the true source of joy simply isn’t present in your life.
 In the Old Testament in Nehemiah 8:10, it says, “The Joy of the Lord is your strength.”
-You can go through life relatively happy, but without the Grace of God, and the joy that only comes from the impartation of the Fruit of the Spirit working in your life, it will always seem like there is something missing in your life.
+Without the Grace of God and the joy it imparts, it will always seem there is something missing in your life.
 That missing something is Jesus Christ, and the joy that serving him will bring to your life.
 Jesus said in the Gospel of John, “When you obey my commandments, you remain in my love, just as I obey my Father’s commandments and remain in his love.
 I have told you these things so that you will be filled with my joy.
 Yes, your joy will overflow!”
 (John 15:10-11, New Living Translation)

 Thanks for reading!